mehwishmahar/Smart-Home-Automation-Arduino/README.md

 - LEDs

 ## How It Works
--The parking system uses sensors to detect when a car arrives and automatically opens the gate to allow entry.
+- The parking system uses sensors to detect when a car arrives and automatically opens the gate to allow entry.

--The smart door detects when a person approaches and opens automatically for easy access.
+- The smart door detects when a person approaches and opens automatically for easy access.

--Other home appliances are controlled similarly using sensors and relays to turn them ON or OFF automatically based on presence or commands.
+- Other home appliances are controlled similarly using sensors and relays to turn them ON or OFF automatically based on presence or commands.